pyxem/pyxem/PULL_REQUEST_TEMPLATE.md

 ---

+**Release Notes**
+0.9.0 or 0.8.1 (all but urgent bugfixes go in the former) new feature / improvement / bugfix / developer change 1 line summary

 **What does this PR do?
-Please describe or link to an open issue.**
+Please describe and/or link to an open issue.**
 A clear and concise description of what the code in this PR does.
 Does it fix a bug or add a new feature?
 If it is related to an open issue, reference it here.

-**Describe the new behaviour**
-A clear and concise description of what the new code does.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.